-The parent-company-only financial statements have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" (hereinafter referred to as the Regulations).
+The consolidated financial statements have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers (hereinafter referred to as the "Regulations") and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations endorsed and issued into effect by the Financial Supervisory Commission, R.O.C..

-(2) Basis of preparation

-A. Basis of measurement
+- (2) Basis of preparation - A. Basis of measurement

-The parent-company-only financial statements have been prepared on a historical cost basis except for the following significant accounts in the balance sheets:

-- (a) Financial instruments at fair value through profit or loss (FVPTL) are measured at fair value; - (b) The net defined benefit assets are measured at fair value of the plan assets, less, the present value of the defined benefit obligation.
+The consolidated financial statements have been prepared on a historical cost basis except for the net defined benefit assets are measured at fair value of the plan assets, less, the present value of the defined benefit obligation.